All Products

 );

-After the foreign table is created, you can directly query it to read data from OSS.
+After creating the foreign table, query it directly to read data from OSS.

 SELECT * FROM <holo_schema>.<hive_table>;